SCT4SP/cest/readme.md

 ```

 Compile-time and runtime tests are included within the `tests` directory.
 To
 build and run the tests use the following commands.
-Expected output is included
+For the runtime component,
-in `runtime_tests.cpp`.
+expected console output is listed in `cest_tests.cpp`.

 ```
 cd tests